Fool's Gold (band): Formation

 The band was formed initially as a collaboration between Top and Pesacov in 2007.
 Top had immigrated to Los Angeles from Israel at age three and earned his B.A. in Music and Recording at SFSU.
 Pesacov earned a degree in classical music theory and composition while studying under American composers Mark Randall-Osborn and Franklin Cox.
 Joining their cultural and musical backgrounds, the two began writing songs together, many of which would eventually appear on their self-titled debut album in 2009.

 Top has said that the band's name came from a trip he and Pesacov took to Northern California in which a mutual friend described a time when she found fool's gold in the ocean.

-Fool's Gold expanded to a sizable band composed of numerous accomplished and unique musicians.
+Fool's Gold expanded to a sizable band composed of numerous accomplished musicians.
 Among the members joining Top and Pesacov were Garrett Ray, Jimmy Vincent and Matt Popieluch of Pesacov's other band, Foreign Born; Latin American pop star Erica Garcia; Orpheo McCord (former drummer for The Fall), Michael Tapper (formerly of We Are Scientists), and several others.

 In late 2009, the band was chosen as of one Beyond Race Magazines 50 Emerging Artists, resulting in a spot in the publication's No. 11 issue, as well as an exclusive Q&A for the magazine's site.

 Fool’s Gold live shows have earned them invitations to The Hollywood Bowl, SummerStage, and the Black Sessions in Paris.
 Fool’s Gold have played events such as Glastonbury, Reading, Leeds, Oya, Austin City Limits Music Festival and London Calling Fest in Amsterdam.
 In 2011, they toured in England with The Red Hot Chili Peppers.